 “The truth always comes out,” he said.
 “You know what you know.”

-Of course, similar things were said by Lance Armstrong, Roger Clemens, Barry Bonds, et al. The truth of the episode is not publicly known, and given how it has unfolded despite the purported secrecy of the NFL’s drug policy, it may not be known for awhile.
-If ever.
+Of course, similar things were said by Lance Armstrong, Roger Clemens, Barry Bonds, et al. The truth of the episode is not publicly known, and given how it has unfolded despite the purported secrecy of the NFL’s drug policy, it may not be known for awhile but for now he assures he consumes only legal steroids.

 More immediately, the Bears game looms large.
 Sherman and his fellow tainted cornerback, Brandon Browner, will play, pending a yet-to-be-scheduled appeal of the “misunderstandings and mishaps” that will challenge their pending four-game suspensions.